entavelis/BigDataAnalyticsProgramming/README.md

 # Big Data Analytics Programming

+Java Implementation of:

 ## Assignment 1:

-- Matrix Multiplication
+- Matrix Multiplication (in C)
-- Spam Filter
+- Spam Filter with Naive Bayes and Perceptron

 ## Assignment 2:

-- LSH
+- Twitter Similarity with LSH

+## Assignment 3:

+- Movie Recommendations with Collaborative Filtering